 Curiosity’s original mission was to figure out whether conditions in Mars’ past were once amenable to life as we know it.
-The rover’s predecessors, Spirit and Opportunity, found that water once existed on Mars’ surface.
-But whereas Spirit and Opportunity were leaner, robot field geologists, Curiosity was a full-blown mobile science laboratory that would use its instruments to determine whether samples it collected formed in an environment that had the right chemical mixture for life.
+The rover’s predecessors, Spirit and Opportunity, found that water once existed on Mars’ surface, but they were leaner robot field geologists.
+Curiosity was a full-blown mobile science laboratory that would use its instruments to determine whether samples it collected formed in an environment that had the right chemical mixture for life.

 Millions of people watched Curiosity’s riveting landing on 5 August 2012, including thousands spontaneously gathered in New York City’s Times Square, and 3,000 Planetary Society members watching in Pasadena, California.
 The new and daring landing process, dubbed the “seven minutes of terror” after the amount of time it took Curiosity to travel from space to Mars’ surface, involved a supersonic parachute and rocket-powered “skycrane” that lowered the rover to the ground via nylon cables.

 Within a year, Curiosity achieved its primary goal of verifying that Gale Crater, where it landed, was an ancient lakebed that had water and chemical elements that once could have supported life.

 By continuing to gather weather data as it drives up Mount Sharp, Curiosity is helping Mars meteorologists understand how the planet’s atmosphere and dust levels change with increasing elevation, which will help them make better weather predictions in the future.

 How Curiosity explores Mars